aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 # A sample solution to stream AWS DocumentDB events to different targets

-This sample solution allows to stream AWS DocumentDB events to ElasticSearch, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), AWS Kinesis Streams, AWS SQS, and/or S3.
+This sample solution allows to stream AWS DocumentDB events to Amazon Elasticsearch Service, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), AWS Kinesis Streams, AWS SQS, and/or S3.
 S3 streaming is done in micro-batches and the rest of the integration are near real-time.

 This sample solution is composed of: